 General information about Haputale

 Haputale (Haputale) – a small highland town in the Central mountain part of Sri Lanka in the district of Badulla.
 The city's population is just over 5 thousand people.
-Located on the heights 1430-1580 metres, 175 km away from Colombo and the airport, 40 kilometers from Nuwara Eliya and from Kandy 30 (Haputale on the map).
+Located on the heights 1430-1580 metres, 175 km away from Colombo and the airport, 40 kilometers from Nuwara Eliya, and 30 from Ella (Haputale on the map).
 It is the southernmost point of the mountain part of Sri Lanka, and from here in good weather you can even see the southern coast of the island, and is a distance of almost 70 kilometers.

-Haputale is a popular tourist destination compared to Nuwara Elia, but he is almost equal with beautiful views much more popular neighbor.
+Haputale is a popular tourist destination compared to Nuwara Elia and Ella, but thanks to its wonderful mountain landscapes, which are not inferior to more popular neighbors, the fame of the town is increasing.
 There is no need to go somewhere or to go to Hiking, wonderful views of the mountains and tea plantations are opened directly with the main streets, you only need to find the right inspection point.
 So if you want to visit the mountainous part of the island, but do not want to visit Nuwara Eliya, with its inflated prices, Haputale will be a good alternative.
-Another reason why tourists visit this town is the proximity to the popular tourist place is the National Park of Horton plains and "end of the world".
+Another reason why tourists visit Haputale – the proximity to the popular tourist place is the National Park of Horton plains and "end of the world", which here is very convenient to visit.
 Town itself is also remarkable.
 Founded in 1905, it is filled with the spirit of colonial architecture, looks like Nuwara Eliya in miniature.

 Attractions in Haputale, what to see